-Visual ANOVA is a simple little program that puts the theory on ANOVA into a simple visual whole.
-It assumes that you've read the Even if your understanding is incomplete at this time, it is worth playing with Visual ANOVA since that may clear up the big picture for you.
+Visual ANOVA is a simple little program that lets you put all this theory we've been describing into a simple visual whole.
+It assumes that you've read the Meanings and Intuitions section and have have understood the the general ideas at least.
+Even if your understanding of the previous section is incomplete at this time, it is worth playing with Visual ANOVA since that may clear up the big picture of ANOVA for you.

 Web Browser, Java, Flash.